2007 Munich speech of Vladimir Putin: Sergey Radchenko (2023)

-Jonathan Haslam, 2024
+Jonathan Haslam (2024)

-In Hubris, Haslam observed that Putin’s speech reflected shifting attitudes after the Iraq War and Ukraine’s Orange Revolution.
-While Putin emphasized his rapport with Bush, his critique targeted U.S. unilateralism.
-Haslam noted audience discomfort at Putin’s accusations of broken security promises and his vague alternative to the “unipolar world order.”
-He highlighted Stephen Hadley’s recognition that U.S. support for pro-Western movements in Russia’s “Near abroad” – Georgia, Ukraine, and Tajikistan – had undermined cooperation.
+In Hubris, the historian Jonathan Haslam argues that Putin’s speech reflected shifting attitudes after the Iraq War and Ukraine’s Orange Revolution.
+While Putin emphasized his rapport with President George W. Bush, his critique was directed at U.S. unilateralism.
+Haslam notes the discomfort among members of the audience at Putin’s accusations of broken security assurances and at the vagueness of his proposed alternative to the “unipolar world order”.
+He also cites then U.S. National Security Advisor Stephen Hadley, who acknowledged that U.S. support for pro-Western movements in Russia’s “near abroad” – notably in Georgia, Ukraine and Tajikistan – had undermined cooperation.